 Metropolitan Community College supports an integrated learning experience for students with disabilities.
 Each MCC campus has a Disability Support Services (DSS) office that provides services for students with documented disabilities.
 Arrangements can be made for aids and adjustments to help ensure equitable access to MCC's programs and services.

-The campus DSS office also has information regarding the existence and location of services, activities, and facilities that are accessible to and usable by persons with disabilities.
+The campus DSS office also has information regarding the existence and location of services, activities, and facilities accessible to and usable by persons with disabilities.

 All college websites must comply with college information accessibility policies, procedures, standards and Section 508 laws.
 We aim for conformance with WCAG 2.0 level AA.
 If you notice accessibility issues with our website, please contact our Accessible Technology Coordinator.

 Services are based on each student's specific needs.
 To qualify for assistance, students must have a documented disability as defined by the Americans with Disabilities Act, including but not limited to:

 - Brain injury

 - Anxiety, depression, and other mental health diagnoses

 - Extended test time